 others.
 Melissa was the Assistant Director of the Watchung Hills Dance Ensemble until 2017, where her choreography was recognized at the county and state Teen Arts Festivals.
 She has also choreographed for the Jerry Gibson Summer Theatre.

 In addition to her work at Studio Allegro, Melissa enjoys lighting design.
-She is currently the Lighting Supervisor at Madison Square Garden, where she designs lighting for the New York Rangers and New York Knicks games among other events.
+She is currently the house Lighting Designer at Madison Square Garden, where she designs lighting for the New York Rangers and New York Knicks games among other events.

 Susan Peterson (Pilates)

 Mrs. Peterson began serious dance training at Skidmore College and at S.U.N.Y/ Purchase Conservatory of Dance, where she earned a B.F.A. degree in Dance.
 At Purchase, she was first introduced to the Pilates Method through the now late Romana Krzanowska, an original disciple of Joseph Pilates.
 While a dance student, she spent her spare time designing and constructing costumes for fellow student choreographers.

 Between college years, Susan spent two summers on scholarship at Jacob’s Pillow Dance Festival.
 After graduation from Purchase, she performed with a few small modern dance groups, taught Pilates at Romana’s studio, and freelanced as a costume designer and wardrobe mistress in New York City.
 She later stopped dancing and pursued clothing design.